The next foldable phone could use this flexible glass

 The future of glass

-Beyond phones and cars, Corning thinks that glass will continue to be play an important part in the development of new technologies as the company continues to develop new recipes that will help unlock the potential of this material.
+Beyond phones and cars, Corning believes glass will continue to be play an important part in the development of new technologies that will help unlock the potential of this material.

-"So far, scientists have incorporated about 50 elements from the periodic table into silica, but essentially the entire periodic table is available and I really think were just getting started.
-Think about holding the Oxford english and the amount of words you can make with just 26 letters," says Evenson.
+"So far, scientists have incorporated about 50 elements from the periodic table into silica, but essentially the entire periodic table is available and I really think we're just getting started.
+Think about holding the Oxford English Dictionary and the amount of words you can make with just 26 letters," says Evenson.

 Read next: What 5G really feels like